endingwithali/blog.ali.dev/content/posts/asustor-nas-tailscale.md

 # How to get Tailscale running on an Asustor NAS

 I’m pretty easy to influence - I basically have no idea what I’m doing 99.9% of the time.
-So when I [tweeted asking](https://twitter.com/endingwithali/status/1734613032234602756) for NAS recommendations, people insisted that I setup TailScale on what ever I use.
+So when I [tweeted](https://twitter.com/endingwithali/status/1734613032234602756) that I was for NAS recommendations, people insisted that I setup TailScale on what ever I use.

-Going against every reply to my tweet, I purchased an ASUSTOR NAS at the recommendation of my dad…. at his recommendation of a LinusTechTips video.
+Going against every reply to my tweet, I purchased an ASUSTOR NAS at the recommendation of my dad… which at the recommendation of a LinusTechTips video.
 IDK 🤷‍♀️

 {{< youtube 2fKIaalk4_w >}}

-So, when it was time to start getting Tailscale set up on this baby, turns out there was zero documentation around it.
-There is a Tailscale app on the Asustor app store, but from what I’ve learned, it's not official.
+When it was time to start getting Tailscale set up on this baby, it turned out there was zero documentation around it.
+I did check the Asustor app store, where there is a Tailscale app, but from what I’ve learned, it's not official.

-When I installed the app, it took me to a screen asking me to go back and re-login… which was mad sus.
+Before I knew it was an unofficial community app, I installed it.
+But, the app took me to a screen asking me to go back and re-login to verify the account… which was [mad sus](https://www.youtube.com/watch?v=ekL881PJMjI).
 So I endeavoured to try and install it on my own.

 Here’s the thing about the Asustor documentation — it’s not the best.
+I made this blog post to teach you how I did it.

 Let’s start with getting SSH access up and running.